danielfett/pidart/README.md

 ---------------------------

 Sound files are cached.
 Without the cache, the ISAT sounds cannot be used.
-To generate the sound files from the rules file, use
+To generate the sound files from the rules file, install MARY TTS system, install the voice cmu-rms-hsmm, and start the server.
+Then, use

-    python -m isat.generate_rules
+    python -m isat.generate_cache http://localhost:59125/process

 in the gamemanager directory.